J-Bockhofer/csvenum/README.md

 4. Option on data with missing values.

-5. BTrees and HashMaps for large datasets.
+5. Static HashMaps for large datasets.

 ### Why not as a macro?